bitfolk/enoch/README.md

 ## Software Dependencies

-Unfortunately this is probably quite useless on networks that don't use the Atheme IRC services and an ircd that can show which services account a given user is authenticated against (e.g. Charybdis).
+Unfortunately this is probably quite useless on networks that don't use some sort of IRC services and an ircd which shows in WHOIS which account a given user is authenticated against (e.g. Charybdis).

 Other than that: